 Here, $(\beta_i,i\in\N)$ is a sequence of independent normally distributed random variables and $\mu$ is finite.
 A similar expression holds if $a$ is a L\'evy field.
 Then we have

 In this case, $(L_i,i\in\N)$ is a sequence of real-valued, orthogonal Poisson-distributed random variables.

-\begin{remark} We would like to point out that equation~\eqref{eq:problemSpace} is not a conservative equation.
+\begin{remark} We would like to point out that Equation~\eqref{eq:problemSpace} is not a conservative equation.
 Solutions of the conservative advection equation with space-dependent variables, i.e. $u_t + (a(x)u)_x = 0$ consist in general of delta functions (see~\cite{LEV1} Chapter 16.4). \end{remark}

-It is challenging to derive a closed form for the distribution of the solutions of equation \eqref{eq:problemSpace}.
-We would however, like to present some possible ways in that direction, by showing a bound on the characteristic curves of that equation.
+It is challenging to derive a closed form for the distribution of the solutions to Equation~\eqref{eq:problemSpace}.
+We would like, however, to present a possible way in that direction, by showing a bound on the characteristic curves of that equation.